-14 students have graduated from year 12 on a Gawura scholarship since we opened in 2007.
-Izak is our first student to have started in kindergarten and complete year 12, and he is now studying medicine at UNSW.
+15 students have graduated from Year 12 on a Gawura scholarship since we opened in 2007.
+Izak is our first student to have started in Kindergarten and completed Year 12, and he is now studying medicine at UNSW.

 Georgia (pictured above) and her twin sister Rachel, are Wailwan Women from the Gomeroi Nation.
-They left SACS in 2015, after starting when Gawura opened in 2007.
+They graduated Year 12 in 2015, after starting when Gawura opened in 2007.

 Rachel is currently studying a Bachelor of Law/Arts at the University of Sydney and is working at the Aboriginal Legal Service.

 Georgia has completed a Bachelor of Arts (Sociology) at the University of Sydney and mid-way through a PhD at ACU in Aboriginal Education and Positive Psychology.
 Georgia is the first Gawura student to complete a PhD.